seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

     Installed GHC.
     Would add the following to PATH: /Users/seanhess/.stack/programs/x86_64-osx/ghc-7.10.2/bin

-It says we need to add that folder to our path, so let's do that.
-On my mac, I add the following line to `~/.bash_profile`

-    export PATH=/Users/seanhess/.stack/programs/x86_64-osx/ghc-7.10.2/bin:$PATH

-Then open a new terminal window to get it to reload and we're ready!
+It says to add to your PATH, but that's only if you want a `ghc` executable available globally.
+For this tutorial we don't need it.

 Run the Code!
 -------------